Computer Science MComp

 - Distinction in the Digital Production, Design and Development T Level, including grade A in the core component + A in A Level Maths

-- Scottish Highers + 1 Advanced Higher
+- Scottish Highers + Advanced Higher/s

-- AAAAA + A in Maths
+- AAAAA + A in Maths; AAABB + AA in Maths and Computing Science

 - Welsh Baccalaureate + 2 A Levels

-- A + A*A including Maths; A + AA in Maths and Computer Science
+- A + A*A, including Maths; A + AA in Maths and Computer Science

 - Access to HE Diploma